mauriciojost/olympus-photosync/README.md

 ### Install the application

-There is no need to install this application.
+There is no string need to install this application.
 Just download the latest version (packaged as `photosync-XX.zip`) and unzip it somewhere (for example in `/home/user/` or `C:\`).

+#### Packages for Linux distributions coming

+Packages `.deb` and `.rpm` will be soon available.

 ### Run the application